Will946/12V-Motor-Driver/README.md

 ## Overview

 This board breaks out one TB6612FNG dual H-bridge driver IC with all required support circuitry: power decoupling, a power-good LED indicator, and header connectors for power, control signals, and motor outputs.
-It's designed to be one repeatable "cell" in a multi-board or multi-instance motor control system — multiple copies of this board can be powered from a shared 12V/3.3V/GND distribution and controlled independently from a microcontroller.
+It's designed to be one repeatable "cell" in a multi-board or multi-instance motor control system.
+Multiple copies of this board can be powered from a shared 12V/3.3V/GND distribution and controlled independently from a microcontroller.

 ## What It's For